dbos-inc/dbos-docs/docs/tutorials/using-prisma.md

 ### Configuring DBOS to use Prisma

-Next, configure DBOS to use Prisma by setting the `user_dbclient` property of the [configuration file](../api-reference/configuration) to "prisma".
+Next, configure DBOS to use Prisma by setting the `app_db_client` property of the [configuration file](../api-reference/configuration) to "prisma".
 For example:

 ```yaml